What did you do to me?! Haruko:

 - Happens in Doctor Who at least twice - Martha brings the Doctor back to life/consciousness, in Smith and Jones.
 Also, in the episode Utopia, she tries this on Jack, not knowing that he can't die.
 The Doctor stops her before Jack can wake up, but the first thing he says?
 "Was someone kissing me?"
 Then he looks back and forth between the Doctor and Martha, as if figuring out which one he'd be kissed by.

 - This also happens in "Let's Kill Hitler" when River Song, after originally giving the Doctor a Kiss of Death with her poisoned lipstick while she was still brainwashed by Madame Kovarian, realizes what she has done, she prevents him from dying by giving him a very glowy Kiss of Life that presumably gives up the rest of her potential regenerations.
-This could prove to be a very convenient loophole when the Doctor's thirteenth incarnation comes around.

 - Like the Sword of Truth example above, this was retained in Legend of the Seeker, except in the TV series, the Kiss of Life is explicitly magical, which is good considering the first time it's used is to revive someone who was killed via sword-through-the-gut.